AppliedMechanics-EAFIT/SolidsPy/README.rst

   post-processing allowing the user to easily modify it or add features like new elements or analyses pipelines.

-* It was created with academic purposes and is used to teach:
+* It was created with academic and research purposes.

+* It has been used to tech the following courses:

   - IC0285 Computational Modeling (Universidad EAFIT).
   - IC0602 Introduction to the Finite Element Methods (Universidad EAFIT).